jmcg015/bookmark_manager/README.md

 So I can save a website,
 I want to add the address and title to bookmark manager

+3) As a user,
+So I can remove a bookmark,
+I want to delete the bookmark from Bookmark Manager

 ## Domain Model
 <img src="domain-model.png" alt="Domain Model Plan" title="Domain Model">